yukikodama/raspiGreengrass/README.md

 * README.md - this file
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
-* index.js - this file contains the sample Node.js code for the web service
+* index.js - this file contains the sample Node.js code for the web service(API)
+* functions/ - these files contain the sample Node.js code for the AWS IoT Greengrass
 * template.yml - this file contains the AWS Serverless Application Model (AWS SAM) used by AWS CloudFormation to deploy your application to AWS Lambda and Amazon API Gateway.